dmitrysmagin/dmenu/dmenu/readme.txt

 Installation
 ------------
 All files of Dmenu need to go to /usr/local/dmenu.
-To start dmenu on system start, use a shell script as /usr/local/sbin/main to start dmenu.
+To start dmenu on system start, use a shell script as /usr/local/sbin/main to start dmenu, or copy dmenu to /usr/local/sbin/main.

-Due to an unknown bug, dmenu cannot be directly run as /usr/local/sbin/main at the moment.

 Keys